In this section

 The aim of the guideline is to outline the principles of management for infants requiring ETT suction for clinicians on Butterfly Ward at the Royal Children’s Hospital.

-ETT suction should be based on a clinical assessment of the infant.
-The inspired gas is warmed and humidified (therefore decreasing the amount of secretions drying and occluding the airway).
+The timing of ETT suction should be based on a clinical assessment of the infant.
+During artificial ventilation, the inspired gas is warmed and humidified, to reduce the drying of secretions and risk of occluding the airway.

-Auscultate with stethoscope before and after ETT suction to evaluate necessity and effectiveness of the procedure.
+Auscultate chest with stethoscope before and after ETT suction to evaluate necessity and effectiveness of the procedure.

 Monitor the infant closely before, during and after the procedure to assess baseline, acute physiological changes and recovery.
 Parameters to observe: